Rise of Trees

 A stricter definition indicates that trees have special tissues, called wood, and they increase in girth over time.

 By strict definition, pines and oaks are trees, because they possess wood, and increase in girth.
 On the other hand, palms or banana plants would not be considered trees, because they lack wood and the ability to increase in girth.

 The earliest tree-like plants lacked wood, and did not increase in girth over their lifetime.

 What is the earliest known tree?

-- Since then, tree-like forms have evolved several times in history.
-In fact, almost every plant group, including ferns, club-mosses, horsetails, and seed plants, have evolved tree-like forms.
+In fact, almost every plant group in evolution, including ferns, clubmosses, horsetails, and seed plants, have all evolved tree-like forms.